rtdi/AppContainer/README.md

 1. Build a UI, first a mockup and then the actual solution.
 2. Design the database tables and other objects.
 3. Connect the UI with the database data.
+4. Unit tests
-4. Deploy all into production.
+5. Deploy all into production.

 In all these areas the user expects quick onboarding, easy to use, can do the normal tasks easily and the uncommon are possible.